MediaComem/comem-webdev/subjects/cli/README.md

 ### Updating the `PATH` variable

-To add a new path in your `PATH` variable, you have to edit a special file, used by your CLI.
-This file depends upon the CLI you are using:
+To add a new path in your `PATH` variable, you have to edit a special file, used by your CLI interpreter (shell).
+This file depends upon the shell you are using:

 | CLI                 | File to edit                     |
 | :------------------ | :-----------                     |